nick0ve/how-to-bypass-aslr-on-linux-x86_64/README.md

 * `memcpy(out, targetAddress, 1)`
 * `write(b'A')`

-If targetAddress is not mapped, then memcpy segfaultes, so `write(b'A')` doesn't get called
+If targetAddress is not mapped the child program segfaults on memcpy, giving us a decompressed file filled with null bytes.

+If targetAddress is mapped, the decompressed file has a b'\x41' as the second byte.

 ```py
 def isAddrMapped(addr, fileid, filelen=2):
     toup = CompressedFile(filelen)